 Target keywords that people use to describe themselves With Facebook PPC advertising, you can target very specific keywords.
 However, these are not the same kind of keywords you’d use in Google Ads campaigns.
 With Facebook, you need to consider the words people use to describe themselves, their interests and their hobbies.
 Instead of targeting a search term, you’re going to be using descriptive terms.

 2) Ads Behaviors:

-In my experience, people search Google to solve a problem, whereas people browse Facebook to check out Facebook pages and to mingle with friends online.
+In my experience, people search on Google to solve a problem, whereas people browse Facebook to check out Facebook pages and to mingle with friends online.
 This is an important distinction and must be considered when choosing keywords to target for your campaigns.
 Facebook ads force the user to buy the products whereas Google search page ads show the products who want to buy.